 - Recessed Blade: One of the coolest safety features is that the cutting edge recesses in both the open and closed positions.
 It’s pretty much dummy-proof, even for your new apprentice.

 In the standard jaw-up cutting grip, the Greenlee PVC pipe cutter is comfortable and easy to work.
 The action is light enough that you can feather the blade until it bites into the pipe with just a couple of fingers, then wrap the others around and apply the force you need to cut through.

 With a reverse grip (jaws down), there’s a temptation to put your index finger on top of the grip since the angle of the handle makes it feel like it wants to slip.
 In reality, the overmold secures your grip enough that’s it doesn’t slip.
 Even if you do want to put that finger forward, there’s little risk of injury from the moving part of the jaw.

 The handle grips remain comfortable through the cut.
 When you snap through the last squeeze, there’s no shock that reaches your hand, so you can cut all day without pain.

+While we used this mostly on gray PVC electrical conduit, it should work equally well as a plumbing tool.
 In internal testing, Greenlee says their design uses up much less hand force than their competition, including an advantage over Klein.
 Here’s how the numbers shake out.